How do I analyze team radar results?

 Once the team has completed the assessment, you’re ready to analyze the results, usually during a retrospective session with an AgilityHealth Facilitator and your ScrumMaster.

-You can expand/collapse this view or toggle to the Detailed view where you see the dots.
+You can explore the Summary view or toggle to the Detailed view where you will see the dots.
 Each dot represents one person but as the results of the survey are anonymous, you will not know which dot belongs to a specific person.
 The shading between the dots is the ‘variance’ between answers.
 Wide variance shows lack of consensus, narrow shading shows consensus.

 When analyzing the results, you should: